senacor/cloud-native-training/kubernetes-basics/README.md

 ## Step 1

+1. start minishift if not done yet: See script `start_minikube.sh`
+2. Connect your docker environment to minikube in your shell by executing `minikube docker-env` and doing what it says.
+You must do that each time you open your shell.
-1. Slim down your docker-compose file, remove edge-router if still in.
+3. Slim down your docker-compose file, remove edge-router if still in.
 We don't use it with kubernetes.
-2. Run `kompose convert`
+4. Run `kompose convert` from within the cloudnative_bash docker image
-3. Review the created files
+5. Review the created files
-4. Create a namespace with `kubectl create namespace sock-shop`
+6. Create a namespace with `kubectl create namespace sock-shop`
-5. Select namespace with `kubectl config set-context minikube --namespace=sock-shop`
+7. Select namespace with `kubectl config set-context minikube --namespace=sock-shop`
-4. Deploy to minikube by running `kubectl apply -f .`
+8. Deploy to minikube by running `kubectl apply -f .`
-5. Check if the deployment runs smoothly
+9. Check if the deployment runs smoothly

 Note: if you run `kubectl apply -f .` this might find your docker-compose.yaml file in the current folder and complain about it not having an api.
 Kubectl will ignore that and so can you.